 It was decided to proceed.
 Because of the circumstances of Miss Houston's demise, the LAPD declined to remove her body, leaving it in situ and sealing the death scene with yellow tape.
 And so, after a moment of silence, Britney Spears and Quincy Jones and Kim Kardashian and Dr. Dre ate and drank and sang and rocked out "with Whitney Houston tragically passed away just a few floors above," as Media Bistro tactfully put it.
 Downstairs, the celebrities tragically partied, a difficult balancing act.
 Diana Ross and Berry Gordy capered for the cameras, and then remembered they weren't meant to be having that good a time.
 The Los Angeles County coroner arrived to examine the body as Elvis Costello and the Kinks' Ray Davies took to the stage for a rockin' good set.
 Toward the end of the party, the corpse was removed — discreetly, one trusts, as it would have been unfortunate if the coroner's men had crossed the lobby with the body bag while Alicia Keys and Mary J. Blige were giving pre-Grammy interviews to Entertainment Tonight.

 No matter how heartfelt the song was to Dolly, Porter Wagoner understood that at least.
-If they'd had a sense of humor, the Iraqi government would have played it at the execution.
-It's what connects Saddam to Porter to Houston – a recognition by the other party that, whether you're a nation or a TV show's gal singer or an A-list Hollywood gala, there are times when you have to move on:
+It's what connects him to Saddam and to Whitney – a recognition by the other party that, whether you're a TV show's gal singer or a dictator's playpen or an A-listers-only night in Hollywood, there are times when you have to move on:

 That is all I'm taking with me